Madhur Temple: Overview

 This is one of the six Ganapathi temples of ancient Tulunadu.
 The other five are Sharavu Mahaganapathy in Mangalore, Mahaganapathy in Anegudde (Kumbashi), Siddi Vinayaka in Hattiangadi (Kundapura), Dwibhuja Ganapathy in Idagunji, and Ganapati at Gokarna.

 Devotees from all over throng during the various festivals that happen here.
 Currently, the temple is managed by the government.
 The temple also offers Veda classes to young vatus during summer vacation which also includes the basics of Sanskrit.
 The accommodation and food for the vatus are arranged by the temple authorities.

 Architecture

-The temple architecture is of 3-tiered gajaprishta type resembling the back of an elephant.
+The temple architecture is of the 3-tiered gajaprishta type, resembling the back of an elephant.
 The lower layer walls feature intricate wooden carvings of Ganesha in different poses.
-One can also find beautiful wooden carvings depicting scenes from the Ramayana.
-The vast spacious gopurams give a good ambiance for the devotees to relax and enjoy the Ganapathi`s presence.
+The walls also feature detailed wooden carvings depicting scenes from the Ramayana.
+The gopurams provide a setting for the devotees to relax and experience the presence of Ganapathi.